CHIRICAHUA NATIONAL MONUMENT ON VINTAGE POSTCARDS

 "Cochise Head.
 The mountain resembling the face of Cochise recalls a time when this great Apache warrior lived and fought in this Chiricahua wilderness".
 Printed color chrome-style postcard.
 Published by Freelance Products Co., Phoenix, Arizona.
 Number 099.
 Probably dates from 1970s.

 "China Boy.
 Chiricahua National Monument.
 A rhyolite rock formation called 'China Boy' can be seen in the upper Bonita Canyon along a six mile scenic drive through Chiricahua National Monument".
-Printed color chrome-style postcard.
-Published by Impact, Concord, CA. Number 2010.
-Number G-1651.
+Printed color chrome-style postcard, continental size.
+Published by Impact, Concord, CA. Number 2010 G-1651.
 Copyright 1981.

 Here is a humorous postcard to finish the exhibit: "You see the derndest sights out here - "Look at that odd shape with the peculiar bulges!". "-An' lookit th' ol' stone face - I'll bet she's a million years old".
 "Humphrey!
 Are you going to stand there and let them say things like that about me?""
 Printed color linen-texture postcard.
 Distributed by Lollesgard Specialty Co., Tucson and Phoenix, Arizona.
 Published by Curteich, Chicago.
 Reg Manning Travelcard, Number 37.
 Copyright 1948.
 Postmarked 1949.